Healthy Homes Assessment Waipatu

 Waipatu Moisture Ingress & Drainage

-Alongside a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your flooring and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between floorboards and the surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.

-An underground moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from getting into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are usually a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from entering the home.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection